Generalizations of The Finite Height Criterion for Local Tabularity

 This fact implies Theorem \ref{thm:lt-rpp} immediately due to Kripke completeness of locally tabular logics.
 However, we do not know if Kripke completeness can be omitted in \eqref{eq:two-fin-forRpp}. \end{remark}

 It is straightforward that if a class of unimodal frames is path reducible for $m$, then its frames are $m$-transitive.
 Any logic given by a reducible path formula is Kripke complete (reducible path formulas are Sahlqvist), so contains a formula of pretransitivity.

-Hence, path reducibility and finite height are both necessary for local tabularity.
-That they are still not sufficient even for 1-finiteness was recently shown in \cite{ShapSl2024}; see Example \ref{ex:1-finite-not-two-finite} below.
+While path reducibility and finite height are both necessary for local tabularity, they are still not sufficient even for 1-finiteness \cite{ShapSl2024}; see Example \ref{ex:1-finite-not-two-finite} below.

 \begin{remark} In analogy with the previous necessary conditions, we can introduce the following notion.
-A logic {\em admits the reducible path criterion}, if for each of its extensions $L$, we have: $L$ is locally tabular whenever it is path-reducible.
-We do not consider this notion in detail in the present paper, and only mention that polymodal logics that admit this criterion naturally appear in products of modal logics and close systems, see recent manuscripts \cite{ShapSl2024,Meadors_MS4_Arxiv,ShapSl2025PreLT}. \later{The first?
+A logic {\em admits the reducible path criterion}, if for each of its extensions $L$, we have: $L$ is locally tabular whenever it is path reducible and of finite height.
+We do not consider this notion in detail in the present paper, and only mention that polymodal logics that admit this criterion naturally appear in products of modal logics and close systems, see recent manuscripts \cite{ShapSl2024,Meadors_MS4_Arxiv,ShapSl2025PreLT}.\improve{Give explicit order?} \improve{The first?
 And Meadors?} \end{remark}